dishapatel1235/OPD-Management/README.md

-<<<<<<< HEAD
-Application Flow
+🧭 Application Flow

 The OPD Management System is a server-rendered web application built using FastAPI, SQLAlchemy, MySQL, and Jinja2 templates.
 It manages patients, appointments, and consultations through a status-driven workflow.

-Flow Overview
+Flow Overview :

-Patient Registration
+Patient Registration :
 User creates a new patient via the Patient form.
 Patient is stored with default status Active.

-Appointment Booking
+Appointment Booking :
 User selects an Active patient.
 Books an appointment with doctor name and date/time.
 Appointment is created with default status Scheduled.

-Consultation Workflow
+Consultation Workflow :
 Consultation can be started only for Scheduled appointments.
 Consultation begins in Draft status.
 When marked Completed, the related appointment automatically becomes Completed.

-Viewing Data
+Viewing Data :
 Users can:
 Search patients
 View today's appointments
 Start consultations
 View consultation status

 This ensures the workflow is controlled by the backend and follows business rules.